AIS2203-H-2022/ais2203_exercise1/README.md

 Make use of encapsulation.
 When using encapsulation, we want access to be as strict as possible.
 I.e, do we need to add setter function to this class (in order to follow the requirements)?

-Adittionaly, the class should define a function that returns the persons full name.
+Additionally, the class should define a function that returns the persons full name.

 #### Step 2